Electric vehicles may seem like a new concept, but they’ve actually been around for over 100 years.

 The uneven distribution of charging stations is a particular concern in rural areas.
 For electric car owners, knowing the locations of charging stations becomes a critical part of planning a long road trip.

 Things are definitely improving, however.
-Over the next several years, the Canadian and American governments, automakers, and utility companies will expand the charging station infrastructure.
+The American and Canadian governments, automakers, and utility companies will continue to expand the charging station infrastructure.

 5. What do I need to know about home electric vehicle charging?